-All leveraged resources must be reflected in the Project budget and be available during the in the form of an unsecured loan giving no foreclosure rights to the employer or a grant giving no recapture rights to the employer.
+All leveraged resources must be reflected in the Project budget and be available during the

 Project's construction period to pay for expenses reflected in the development budget.
 Only sources allocated to uses that fall within the Project's Site boundaries will be considered for financial leveraging.